In this post, I’m going to show you how to get your “How much do franchise owners make?” question answered.

 She’s not asking anything about earnings.
 Yet.

-Caren could still stumble here, though.
-She may feel comfortable enough right now, to ask Jim how much he’s making.
+In any event, Caren could still stumble here.
+She may feel comfortable enough (now) to ask Jim how much he’s making.
 (Which will get her “How Much Can I Make” question answered.)

-This may be frustrating for Caren, because she really wants and needs to know how much she’ll be able to make.
-If her ROI isn’t enough for what she’s willing to invest in that franchise, than she’ll need to move on to another opportunity.
+Clearly, this may be frustrating for Caren, because she really wants and needs to know how much she’ll be able to make.
+Because if her ROI isn’t enough for what she’s willing to invest in that franchise, than she’ll need to move on to another opportunity.
 The other “opportunity” may end up being a different franchise concept, or she may even decide to get another fantastic job.

 The 2nd phone call